10 Best Hiking Shoes and Boots of 2019

 WEIGHT: 1 lb.
 3 oz. (pair)

 The Altra Lone Peak 4 (men’s and women’s) are incredibly popular trail runners in the thru hiking community and with good reason.
 They’re lightweight, comfortable, and feature a very roomy “foot shaped” toe box.
 The Lone Peaks have a cushy sole, dry quickly, and have great traction for rugged mountain terrain.
-Altras are built with a zero-drop build, meaning the heel and ball of your foot will be the same distance from the ground (more on this above).
+Altras are built with a zero-drop build, meaning the heel and ball of your foot will be the same distance from the ground (more on this below).
 Altras have a unique look and fit due to their wide toe box, but as far as functionality goes, they're at the top of the list for trail runners.

 WEIGHT: 1 lb.
 8 oz. (pair)